Expand, Track, and Analyze

 Eventually, you’ll want to master the multi-channel experience by delivering an intuitive and immersive experience for your shoppers – one that perfectly complements the way they want to purchase online.

 Once you’ve stepped into the ‘action’ stage of creating this experience, prioritize content analysis.
-You can look to your social media analytics to confirm or disprove the theories you’ve put into place.
-Did your guest post from Chapter 2 bring in hundreds of new visits?
+You can look at your social media analytics to confirm or disprove the theories you’ve put into place.
+Did your guest post from Chapter 3 bring in hundreds of new visits?
 See if you can write another one on that site, or one on a similar site.
 If it fizzed out after much ado, don’t sink any more time into that site and move onto a different strategy that worked.

 If you haven’t already, I recommend that you drop everything and install Google Analytics on your site right now!
 Every passing minute is precious performance data that could go toward bringing more eyes and more dollars into your store.